smart94423/pabutools/docs/_sources/usage.rst

     instance, profile = parse_pabulib("path_to_the_file")

-Pabulib files provide a whole range of metadata, not all of which is relevant to everyone.
-These metadata are stored in the `meta` members of the instance and profile classes.
+Pabulib files contain an extensive range of metadata.
+This metadata is stored in the `meta` members of the instance and profile classes.

 .. code-block:: python